 The wedding dress might seem like the most important aspect of your wedding planning, but you should also allocate plenty of time to finding the perfect rings.
 It’s a task that can be easy to overlook, but remember that your wedding band is a piece of jewellery that you’ll wear for the rest of your life – not just for one day!

 This is something that you and your partner can do together, and it’s important to take your time.
-We’ve put together a complete guide to wedding rings, including our advice on when you should buy your rings through our bespoke jewellery from the UK.
+We’ve put together a complete guide to wedding rings, including our advice on when you should buy your rings through our bespoke ring service.

 Our service gives couples the opportunity to design and create their dream wedding rings.
 Whether you’re looking for simple or extravagant, you can determine every last detail to ensure that they’re the rings you’ve always dreamed of.
-If you’re interested in our bespoke handmade jewellery UK service, get in touch today and we can give you further details.
+If you’re interested in our service, get in touch today and we can give you further details.

 Failing that, book in for your first consultation with one of our experts.